 Our Accessibility Project Fund has come together through a number of supporters including fundraising done through our very own 45th CVCDA Children’s Telethon,

 “I’m so happy our Comox Valley, Comox and Courtenay clubs are joining forces to improve accessibility at CVCDA.
 We were inspired to take on this Rotary project because it aligns perfectly with our goals to help vulnerable kids and families, and it also gives us the opportunity to really roll up our sleeves to make a difference for the Valley.
 The current wheelchair ramp is pretty treacherous – it’s a serious challenge for folks today.
-I’m excited for the new design to get built to see the positive impact in our community and support the CVCDA.” ~Angela Zumbo, Past President of the Comox Valley Rotary Club
+I’m excited for the new design to get built to see the positive impact in our community and support the CVCDA.” ~Angela Zumbo, Past President of Rotary Club of Comox Valley

 Additionally, funding has come through a a varity of grants.
 The first grant came from the Rick Hanson Foundation BC Accessibility Grants program supported by the Province of British Columbia through the Ministry of Social Development and Social Innovation.
 The program provides opportunity for organizations that have been rated through the Rick Hansen Foundation Accessibility CertificationTM program to apply for funding of up to $20,000 to complete an accessibility infrastructure improvement project.
 The remainder of the grant funding was a $24,500 grant received through Community Living BC.

 “We gratefully acknowledge the financial support of the Rick Hansen Foundation and the Province of British Columbia through the Ministry of Social Development and Social Innovation.” ~Cindy Xavier, CVCDA Executive Director